MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignmentSubmissionSubmittedResource.md

 `BODYPARAMETER <IMicrosoftGraphEducationSubmissionResource>`: educationSubmissionResource
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[AssignmentResourceUrl <String>]`: Pointer to the assignment from which this resource was copied.
-If this is null, the student uploaded the resource.
+  - `[AssignmentResourceUrl <String>]`: Pointer to the assignment from which the resource was copied, and if null, the student uploaded the resource.
   - `[Resource <IMicrosoftGraphEducationResource>]`: educationResource
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity